 ‘I was 33 when I found my lump.
 After the conventional treatment ended, I thought that would mark the end of my journey with cancer, but it was the most difficult time.
 I felt I wasn’t actively doing anything anymore and was terrified about a recurrence.
 I couldn’t sleep and was up all night on the internet, looking into alternative treatments for breast cancer – even though my cancer hd been removed.
 I now realise I was ill with anxiety.
 But I did find out lots about the link between diet and health; everything from Alzheimer’s to osteoporosis and diabetes, and mental health too.
 I learned you could reduce the risk of so many things.’

-‘Now I know there’s no good or bad foo and we focus on eating lots of nutritious food rather than cutting out things.
+‘Now I know there’s no good or bad food and we focus on eating lots of nutritious food rather than cutting out things.
 I think about what I need to add to give myself the best chance of being healthy.
 I don’t eat meat and have very little dairy, so meals are based around lots of lovely healthy veggies, plus sources of protein such as quinoa and pulses, and complex carbs.
-The focus is on what we want to do, so rather than say, “Never eat dairy”, I’ll say, “Let’s have some coconut yoghurt.”‘
+Additionally, I have been told that many people who prefer nutritional food also take the route of delivering them online.
+A friend of mine who is a health enthusiast (and loves veggies) told me about meal prep services offered by companies like Key Food.
+After hearing all the good things that she had to say about the meals, it seemed that ordering healthy meals from web portals like keytofood.co.uk might be a good idea.
+Anyways, for now the focus is on what we want to do, so rather than saying, “Never eat dairy”, I’ll say, “Let’s have some coconut yoghurt.”‘

 ‘My food’s been healthy for a while, but now it’s delicious too and people always compliment me on it.
 I’m a scatty cook so I don’t really follow recipes, but I base my ideas on Jamie Oliver recipes and dishes I find on BBC Good Food.
 Not only do I feel great and know I’m doing the best for my family, my healthy eating journey has also taken my life in a new direction.
 I teach yoga and host supper clubs, helping others to cook healthy and simple food.
 I’ve recently launched an online supper club plan to help everyone keep it up.
 It’s a little business for me now and I’m on a journey I wouldn’t have been on without cancer.’